 Effective September 28, 2016, any sitting commissioner who also serves on the board of a public transit agency shall be deemed to be a representative of a provider of public transportation within the meaning of the FAST Act ("Transit Representative").
 Subsequent to September 28, 2016, at the beginning of each Commission term, the Chair shall designate, and the Commission shall approve, any sitting commissioner who also serves on the board of a public transit agency as a Transit Representative.
-Upon a vacancy occurring during a Commission term of a commission shall approve, one or more representative, the Chair shall designate, and the Commission shall approve, one or more who are also serving on a board of a transit agency as a Transit Representative.
+Upon a vacancy occurring during a Commission term of a commissioner then serving as a Transit Representative, the Chair shall designate, and the Commission shall approve, one or more representatives not then currently designated, if any, from the commissioners then currently on the board who are also serving on a board of a transit agency as a Transit Representative.